The company office was originally located in the Wilcox Block at the corner of Broadway

 and 9th Streets in Oakland.
 In 1879, the firm incorporated to become the Remillard Brick

 Company.
-Peter N. Remillard was president, Phillip Hilaire Remillard was vice-president,
+Peter N. Remillard was president, Philip Hilaire Remillard was vice-president,

 and P.H.
-Lamoreaux was secretary.
+Lamoureux was secretary.
 They opened an office and sales yard at Clay and 2nd

 Streets in Oakland.